 Department Of Employment And Training – Older Youth

 The Youth Program promotes rural out of school youth vocational development, the return to school and the training and placement of 19-21 year-old high-risk rural youth by building their academic, life and work skills.
 The out-of-school program provides rural youth with leadership development activities, supportive services, and follow up services.
 Out-of-school program services will include work experience, pre-vocational training, ESL, OJT, vocational skill training, life skills activities and job placement for those youth who wish to enter and succeed in the job market.
 To be eligible for the program customers must be disadvantaged and between the ages 19 through 21.
 Clients must reside in Stanislaus County.

 CSBG – Community Service Program

 The CSBG/CSP provides a variety of services and activities to assist the low-income residents of Stanislaus County.
 Project activities provide information and referral services, family self-sufficiency activities, assistance in translation, application assistance in applying for social services, transportation, public education, and employment/training services.
-Customers must reside in Stanislaus County and be or be a member of a family who’s income is at or below the poverty level.
+Customers must reside in Stanislaus County and be or be a member of a family whose income is at or below the poverty level.
 Client must have documented proof of U.S. residency.